Keratoconus, Eye Health & Corneal Solutions

 - Epi-ON – For this type of corneal cross-linking, the outer skin of the cornea is not removed which results in less discomfort, much faster recovery, and significantly reduced risk of infection and scar tissue.

-Epi-OFF corneal cross-linking was approved by the FDA in the middle of 2015; However, it took over 5 years to gain governmental approval for Epi-OFF corneal cross-linking.
+Epi-OFF corneal cross-linking was approved by the FDA in the middle of 2015; However, it took over five years to gain governmental approval for Epi-OFF corneal cross-linking.
 Because of this, it is considered outdated compared to Epi-ON.
-Although Epi-ON corneal cross-linking is not yet readily available, at Providence Eye & Laser Specialists we are working diligently to provide this option to our patients and community and estimate that we will be able to do so by the end of 2017.
+Although Epi-ON corneal cross-linking is not yet readily available, at Providence Eye & Laser Specialists we are working diligently to provide this option to our patients as soon as medically possible.

 Many people diagnosed with keratoconus have a grim outlook for their vision.
 Fortunately, today's advancements help provide people with not only functional, but good vision.
 As always, our goal is to provide patients with the information needed to make an informed decision.
 Our mission is to deliver the best outcome possible.